Decades of child abuse in the Catholic Church and the church’s woeful response to complaints was finally exposed at the Royal Commission.

 According to their report, 58.6% of survivors were abused in an institution managed by a religious organisation.
 61.8% of these individuals were abused in an institution managed by the Catholic Church.
 These individuals accounted for 36.2% of all survivors who came to a private session.

 More than 8,000 survivors talked to the Commission in a private session.

-The Catholic Church established the Truth, Justice and Healing Council to coordinate a response to the findings in Catholic Church Royal Commission cases.
+In response, the Catholic Church established the Truth, Justice, and Healing Council to respond to the Royal Commission’s findings.
 In the words of the council:

 “The Church’s history has involved crimes, cover-ups, failures of leadership and a careless disregard for some of the most defenceless members of our community, children.”

 “The Catholic Church in Australia comprises a broad group of assemblies, including Archdiocese, Diocese, religious institutions and societies.
-It’s a common misconception that Cardinal George Pell is the former head of the Catholic Church in Australia, however, the Church does not have a single person in charge here”
+It’s a common misconception that Cardinal George Pell is the former head of the Catholic Church in Australia, however, the church does not have a single person in charge here.“

 The Australian Catholic Bishops’ Conference and Catholic Religious Australia also released a joint response in the media:

 “To the survivors of Child Sexual Abuse, their families and loved ones, and to those who support them, often against an unresponsive or even obstructionist Catholic Church, we are profoundly sorry.”